lt2710/First-Street-Foundation/README.md

 To see my codings and machine learning practices, please visit #1 (R) and #2 (Python); to see my qualitative market research output, go to #3; To see my quantitative research capacity, please refer to #4 (presentation) and #5 (research paper).
 Below follows their brief introduction.

-I appreciate you for taking time to visit and take a look at my portfolios.
+I appreciate your time to visit and take a look at my portfolios.
+All sorts of feedback are more than welcome!

 #1.
 Estimate 3 million properties in South Florida with machine learning algorithms (First Street Foundation, R)